Navezjt/sd-webui-reactor/README.md

 **VII.
 "ImportError: cannot import name 'builder' from 'google.protobuf.internal'"**

-1. Go to the `G:\stable-diffusion-webui\venv\lib\site-packages` and see if there are any folders with names start from "~" (for example "~rotobuf"), delete them
+1. Go to the `stable-diffusion-webui\venv\lib\site-packages` and see if there are any folders with names start from "~" (for example "~rotobuf"), delete them
-2. Go to the `G:\stable-diffusion-webui\venv\Scripts` run CMD there and type `activate` in your Console
+2. Go to the `stable-diffusion-webui\venv\Scripts` run CMD there and type `activate` in your Console
 3. Then:
 - `python -m pip install -U pip`
 - `pip uninstall protobuf`
 - `pip install protobuf==3.20.3`

-If this method doesn't help - there is some other extension that has a higher version of protobuf dependence and sd-webui installs it on startup requirements check
+If this method doesn't help - there is some other extension that has a higher version of protobuf dependence and SD WebUI installs it on startup requirements check

 <a name="insightfacebuild">**VIII.
 (For Windows users) If you still cannot build Insightface for some reasons or just don't want to install Visual Studio or VS C++ Build Tools - do the following:**